justinmichaud/ion/README.md

 ## Ion - An Oxidized Electron
-Proof of concept for building native html/css/rust apps using servo and a declarative framework.
+Proof of concept for building native html/css/rust apps using servo.
 Ideally, this would be like electron, but with rust/servo instead of javascript/webkit

 ## Progress
-This is pre-alpha.
-It relies on changes to servo that are all one big massive hack.
+This is one big massive hack, and will probably never be completed.

 ## Structure
 See [app.rs](src/app.rs) for the meat of the application.
 You simply provide a render function that takes a state and produces an immutable dom tree.